lastpunk9999/noun-scout-contract/docs/NounSeek.md

 ```
 Remove the specified request and return the associated amount.
 ##### Details
 > Must be called by the Requester&#39;s address.
-If the Request has already been matched/sent to the Donee or the current auction is ending soon, this will revert (See { _getRequestStatusAndParams } for calculations) If the Donee of the Request is marked as inactive, the funds can be returned immediately
+If the Request has already been matched/sent to the Recipient or the current auction is ending soon, this will revert (See { _getRequestStatusAndParams } for calculations) If the Recipient of the Request is marked as inactive, the funds can be returned immediately

 #### Parameters
 | Name | Type | Description |